HaRa909/cse15l-lab-reports/Lab report 3.md

 The input 2,4,6,8,10, works successfully.

-The two failure inducing inputs put into a java file can be seen below
+The two inputs are put into the java file below

 ```
 import static org.junit.Assert.*;